‘Promoting the critical understanding and progressive development of international law’

 - contributes to research-based teaching in the LL.M. programme, and in the two-year Research Masters, in particular;

-- engages students in the activities of the Center, inter alia through research traineeships;
+- engages students in the activities of the Center, inter alia through research assistantships;

-- aims at the valorization of research so as to show its relevance for society and to bring it to bear on societal challenges;
+- aims at the contributing to knowledge transfer so as to show the relevance of its research for society and to bring it to bear on societal challenges;

 - disseminates research output, knowledge and expertise to relevant stakeholders via different resources and networks, and via consultancy.